 Subject-verb agreement is a vital part of language rules, shaping the backbone of coherent English communication.
 It ensures that subjects and verbs coincide in number, i.e., singular subjects take singular verbs, while plural subjects take plural verbs.
-An essential component of linguistic proficiency, its correct application is crucial for clear, effective communication.
-Errors can lead to confusion, obscuring the intended message.
-Learn to master these rules in this article.
+In this article, we’ll learn how to master these rules and how to avoid mistakes.

 Definition: Subject-verb agreement